top of page

 • 6 min read

-A few months ago, my dad asked me to make him some sourdough sticky buns.
-He even pulled up a picture to make sure I knew exactly what he was talking about—fluffy, buttery buns smothered in a caramel sticky topping and pecans.
-From the way my mouth was watering, I knew I had to figure out how to make them.
+A few months ago, my dad asked me to make him sourdough sticky buns.
+He even pulled up a photo to be sure I knew exactly what he meant—fluffy, buttery rolls baked together under a layer of caramelized brown sugar and pecans.
+One look at that picture (and how quickly my mouth started watering) told me this was a recipe I needed to figure out.

-Now, the first Sunday of every month (sometimes more), I’m officially scheduled to deliver a fresh batch straight to my dad’s door.
-They’re that good.
+Now, the first Sunday of every month—sometimes more—I’m officially scheduled to deliver a fresh pan straight to his door.
+They’ve become a family favorite for good reason.

 Eye-level view of a steaming bowl of hearty homemade stew with fresh herbs on top